jneimantokbox/annotation-widget/README.md

 Deploying the widget
 -----

 The web page that loads the Annotations Widget for JavaScript must be served over HTTP/HTTPS.
 Browser security limitations prevent you from publishing video using a `file://` path, as discussed in the OpenTok.js [Release Notes](https://www.tokbox.com/developer/sdks/js/release-notes.html#knownIssues).

-To support clients running [Chrome 47 or later](https://groups.google.com/forum/#!topic/discuss-webrtc/sq5CVmY69sc), HTTPS is required.
-A web server such as [MAMP](https://www.mamp.info/) or [Apache](https://httpd.apache.org/) will work, or else you can use a cloud service such as [Heroku](https://www.heroku.com/) to host the widget.
+To support clients running [Chrome 47 or later](https://groups.google.com/forum/#!topic/discuss-webrtc/sq5CVmY69sc), HTTPS is required, though localhost Chrome clients are considered secure and HTTP is permitted in such cases.

+A web server such as [MAMP](https://www.mamp.info/) or [Apache](https://httpd.apache.org/) will work, or you can use a cloud service such as [Heroku](https://www.heroku.com/) to host the widget.
 Click the following button for a very quick deploy to Heroku.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/opentok/annotation-widget/tree/js)